-Both men looked up sharply and, upon seeing Dean, turned back towards their prey, one jeering while the other planted that kick in the downed kid's side.
+Both men looked up sharply but, upon seeing Dean, turned back towards their prey, one jeering while the other planted that kick in the downed kid's side.
 A sharp scream of pain rang out but the little hands didn't let go of the bag.
 The man kicked the figure again and growled a stream of curse words, lifting the kid into the air as he tugged and tugged at the backpack.
 The second man stood back laughing.

 "Hey Mister!" he yelled, though his voice came out raspy and hoarse and not nearly as loud as he had intended.

-Neither man even acknowledged him and a hard punch was dealt to the kid on the ground still clutching onto the handle straps.
-The next punch was dodged, somehow, and Dean saw a small boot shoot upwards and land squarely in the guy's crotch.
+Neither man even acknowledged him and another hard punch was dealt to the kid on the ground still clutching onto the handle straps.
+The next was dodged, somehow, and Dean saw a small boot shoot upwards and land squarely in the guy's crotch.
 The man released the bag as he doubled over, howling in pain.

 "You little bitch!" he spat.

 "Hey!"
 Dean repeated, much louder this time.
 He was striding quickly forward now, gun held outstretched in both hands in front of him and his heart pounding in his chest.

 The first guy didn't even glance his way, instead lunging forward to kick the kid in the stomach.
 Dean watched the poor child curl in on himself, or maybe that was herself, he realized with a start.
 Luckily for her, the second man noticed him approaching.